cihatsolak/personal-blog/README.md

 ## Personel Blog

-#### Warning: I have no aesthetic concerns in terms of design.
+#### Stimulate: I have no aesthetic concerns in terms of design.
 The main goal here is to build a solid backend infrastructure.

 ![home](https://user-images.githubusercontent.com/54249736/92285263-89df9a00-ef0c-11ea-9006-7997a7e502b0.png)